-New this year!
-Since our previous kitchen staff stepped down last May, we are exploring other ways to serve food.
-Currently, we will be catered by Gracious Plenty.
-Cost is $7 for adults, $3.50 for children under 12, and a maximum of $21 per household (immediate family members).
+Currently, we are being catered by Gracious Plenty.
+Cost is $7 for adults, $3.50 for children under 12, and a maximum of $21 per household (immediate family members) WITH A RESERVATION and $8 for adults, $4.50 for children under 12, and a maximum of $24 per household (immediate family members) WITHOUT A RESERVATION.
 Click here to see the menu.

 Wednesday Night Programming for Children

-Our Wednesday evening programming begins a new year on August 23, and we are ready for the sounds of children busy with play—a child’s way of learning new skills, connecting with their peers, and learning of God’s love through music and activities.
+Our Wednesday evening programming begins a new year each August, and we are ready for the sounds of children busy with play—a child’s way of learning new skills, connecting with their peers, and learning of God’s love through music and activities.

 Carol Choir (3’s 4’s & young 5’s), Room 203, 6:00-7:15 p.m.
 Musical instruction for the young child through singing, movement and playing of instruments.
 Mission time with stories of the world in which we live and time to discover together how to care for God’s world and how to share God’s love with everyone, because God loves us.